avionmission/blog/_posts/2026-08-31-gpt-from-scratch-ch1-neural-networks.md

 Neural Network is one such *learning algorithm*.

-Neural networks are often represented by graphs that look like this:
+A Neural network is often represented by a graph that looks like this:

 <img src="\blog\images\2026\fully_connected_nn.jpg">

 Just by looking at this graph you can guess the workings of a neural networks.

 The first layer of nodes have input values which are passed to the next layer of nodes.
-Each node is a computation performed on the value passed to it, the results of which are passed to the next layer of nodes.
+Each node is a computation performed on the values passed to it, the results of which are passed to the next layer of nodes.
 Which are then finally combined to get the output.
 That's why it's called a **"Computational Graph"** and the nodes in a neural network are called **Neurons** (*Note that the output dosent necessarily have to be a single value.*)

 These inner layers apart from the input and output are called "hidden layers".